PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This version (v0.2.4) addresses an issue raised by Kurt Hornik: A required path within a 'registry'-file within the package is not adjusted by the configure/configure.win when installing a binary package.
-The previous version did the adjustment during .onLoad() mechanism, changing a file in the package directory -- thus violating CRAN requirements.
-The new version of RcppCWB creates temporary registry files in the temporary session directory.
-Thanks to Kurt Hornik for suggesting this solution.

-To avoid encoding issues, I updated the source code of the Corpus Workbench (CWB) included in the package to v3.5 BETA.
-The update implies that 'Glib' is now a dependency for compiling the package.
-'Glib' had already been a dependency for cross-compiling the static libraries required for Windows binaries, so I do not think changing the DESCRIPTION is necessary.
-'Glib' is already addressed.
+This version (v0.2.5) is a maintanence release.
+It integrates a pull request be Jeroen Ooms to include libiconv in configure.win, so that RcppCWB will be compatible with an upcoming version of Rtools.

+In addition, there is only a minor change to make handling registry files more robust.

-However, I think I recall that 'Glib' is not present on all build systems, and I am afraid that compiling RcppCWB might fail on either Fedora or Debian.
-If that happens: I would be very happy, if you could install 'Glib', which might be needed by other packages as well (such as Rpoppler).
+Binaries of the package are not available at CRAN for macOS.
+Compilation fails in this case, because 'Glib is not present on CRAN build machines for macOS.
+It would be great for RcppCWB, if you could install Glib, which might be needed by other packages as well (such as Rpoppler).
+On my system, using Homebrow for installing Glib works nicely (brew install glib).

-On macOS: brew install glib
-Debian: apt-get install libglib2.0-dev
-Fedora: yum install glib2-devel
+Making RcppCWB compile on Solaris is still on my list of to dos!

 ## Test environments